ManafaGe/resilience_public_health_nk/README.md

-# Shiny Resilience Dashboard
+# Shiny Resilience GeoViz Tool

-This repository contains the code and data for my Master's Thesis project's interactive dashboard.
-The dashboard visually represents the resilience index and sub-indices I developed for Berlin's Neukölln.
+This repository contains the code and data for the geovisualization tool developed for my Master's thesis.
+The tool visually represents the resilience index and sub-indices for the district Neukölln in Berlin in the context of public health emergencies.

 ## Overview

-The project employs geovisualization tools to enhance scientific communication and critical thinking.
-It provides an interactive geovisualization tool to explore resilience indices, sub-indices, and individual indicators.
-The tool facilitates decision-making for public health authorities, offering a baseline for assessing resilience to emergencies, enabling location comparisons, identifying specific resilience factors in neighborhoods, and tracking improvements over time.
+The project provides an interactive geovisualization tool to examine resilience indices, sub-indices, and individual indicators.
+The tool can be used for exploration or to facilitate decision-making by health authorities.
+It can serve as an initial baseline to examine existing health-related resilience capacities, compare places of interest to one another, and determine specific factors of resilience across the neighborhoods.

 ## Getting started
 ### Prerequisites